Transformation Double Categories Associated to 2-Group Actions: 2-Groups and 2-Group Actions on a Category

 \subsection{2-Groups, Categorical Groups, and Crossed Modules}

 Here we lay out three definitions of equivalent structures: 2-groups, categorical groups, and crossed modules.
 In this section, we will be careful to distinguish the three, but in the rest of the paper we will generally use the term ``2-group''.
 The main point of this section is to highlight the well-known result that there is an equivalence between the three definitions.
-That is, these definitions specify the objects of three equivalent 2-categories.